 - An HTC project, jobqueue\features, that recognises the role of ensemble calculations in the E-CAM community and provides an adaptive framework that efficiently maps it to extreme-scale resources.
-This project was initially carried out in collaboration with Partnership for Advanced Computing in Europe (PRACE) and implemented as a Python library. - A Load-balancing Library (ALL) which aims to provide an easy way to include dynamic domain-based load balancing into particle based simulation codes.
+This project was initially carried out in collaboration with Partnership for Advanced Computing in Europe (PRACE) and implemented as a Python library. - A Load-balancing Library (ALL) which aims to provide an easy way to include dynamic domain-based load balancing into both particle and mesh based simulation codes.
 The library is developed in the Simulation Laboratory Molecular Systems of the Juelich Supercomputing Centre at Forschungszentrum Juelich.

-We are also hoping to investigate the porting of an E-CAM application to the KOKKOS framework.
-In the past we have also lookde at deploying HPX within an E-CAM application (detailed in Section 4.3.3 below).
+In the past we have also looked at deploying HPX within an E-CAM application (detailed in Section 4.6.3 below) however, going forward, we recommend evaluating the KOKKOS framework when considering the porting of an E-CAM application to such a layer.

-4.3.1 HTC in E-CAM
+4.6.1 HTC in E-CAM